-937 introduced a pristine, pure and timeless design to Portland's much-acclaimed Pearl District.
-This simple, elegant and refined building can be compared to an Armani suit.
-Tireless design work at each step of the way has rendered an exceptional, award-winning building.
-937 is only the third residential high-rise condominium in the U.S. to achieve Leadership in Energy and Environmental Design (LEED) certification at the platinum level, the highest designation available.
+937 introduced the beauty of modern functional design to Portland's much-acclaimed Pearl District.
+Tireless attention to purpose and character at each step of the way has rendered an exceptional, award-winning building.
+937 became the third residential high-rise condominium in the U.S. to achieve Leadership in Energy and Environmental Design (LEED) certification at the Platinum level, the highest designation available.

-In addition to being Portland’s first truly modern high-rise, 937 garnered several awards:
+In addition to being Portland’s first truly modern high-rise, 937 garnered several awards, including:

 2010 LEED Platinum Certification

 --Best of Show, Realtor’s Choice

 --Best of Show, People’s Choice